How Are Discipleship Groups Different Than Small Groups?

 Published on February 3, 2026 by

 In this post, we’re giving you an inside key idea from Movement-Ready Church.
-Plus a free resource to help you put it into practice right away.

 blog-header